mobiusml/mobius_on-premise_doc/source/image_face_recognition.rst

 * deleting image using image ID;
 * deleting person using person ID (this removes all information stored for that person);
-* deleting a whole face recognition database using a group ID.
+* deleting a whole face recognition database using a group ID (this removes all persons stored in the specified group);

 To delete an image, the following endpoint can be called: